imazen/folioxml/readme.md

 Our XML implementation offers regex-based search and replace that only affects text contents of nodes - and uses diff_match_patch underneath to minimize shift between container elements.
 VirutalCharSequence provides the abstraction for modifying the text of an XML tree as a single string.

+## Considerations

+* Copy and rename referenced images, OLE objects, and embedded data links/PDFs.
+* Convert bitmaps to PNG.
+* Index infoabases using folio indexing rules so that query links can be evaluated.
+* Index multiple infobases to a single lucene index so cross-infobase queries and links can be resolved
+* Split at any record level; offer an interface to determine splitting rules.

 ## Conversion with intermediate lucene index

 For conversion with query link resolution, see `contrib/folioxml-lucene/testsrc/folioxml/directexport/SimultaneousTest.java`